RETURNING PLAYER? PLEASE UPDATE TO THE LATEST FULL ABOVE.

 Issue: Game crashes at start

-install Gentoo, if it crashes at start or hangs, wait a bit.
+Solution: If it crashes at start or hangs, wait a bit.
 Let the game load.
 If it's crashing as it launches, set the priority to high in task manager or similar program

 Issue:TF2 Vintage does not show up in my library after restarting steam